bahamas10/hue-cli/README.md

-      hue lights on               # turn all lights on hue lights 1 ff0000         # turn light 1 red hue lights 1 red            # same as above hue lights 4,5 colorloop    # enable the colorloop effect on lights 4 and 5 hue lights 4,5 clear        # clear any effects on lights 4 and 5 hue lights 1 state          # set the state on light 1 as passed in as JSON over stdin
+      hue lights on               # turn all lights on hue lights 1 ff0000         # turn light 1 red hue lights 1 red            # same as above hue lights 1 +10            # increase the brightness by 10
+      hue lights 1 -10            # decrease the brightness by 10
+      hue lights 1 =100           # set the brightness to 100
+      hue lights 4,5 colorloop    # enable the colorloop effect on lights 4 and 5 hue lights 4,5 clear        # clear any effects on lights 4 and 5 hue lights 1 state          # set the state on light 1 as passed in as JSON over stdin